sushibagel/PoE-Mechanic-Watch/README.md

 Thank you to hi5 and the allowed use of the tf.ahk autohotkey library. https://github.com/hi5/TF Thank you to the developers of AutoHotKey. https://www.autohotkey.com/ Thanks to user "mshall" on the AutoHotKey forums for the base code for the updater.
+Thanks to user "jaco0646" for the code for the Hotkey Selector posted on the AutoHotKey forums.

 Donations:
 There are no obligations for anyone to donate but if you wish to you can here: [PayPal](https://www.paypal.com/paypalme/Drew149).